kevinjhang/Ptlk_OPC/README.md

 Support .NET and VB6 Environment

-(Warning: This class is stateful and may not apply to large architectures)
+(Warning: This class is stateful and may not apply to inheritance architecture)

 ## Properties
 ### string ProgID